-- b) Applicants who apply to the College based on a combination of academic qualifications and practical experience, each have unique situations.
-These applications require a thorough review of all the materials submitted to the Registrar. - ii.
-If the average time differs for internationally trained individuals, state whether it is greater or less than the average for all applicants, and the reasons for the difference. - N.A.
-The average length of time does not differ for internationally educated/trained applicants - i) If your organization conducts credential assessments: - i.
-Explain how you determine the level (e.g., baccalaureate, master's, Ph.D.) of the credential presented for assessment.
+b) Applicants who apply to the College based on a combination of academic qualifications and experience, each have unique situations.
+These applications require a thorough review of all the materials submitted to the Registrar.

-The College does not conduct credential assessments.
-However, in processing an application, the College does review the official/original academic transcript that has been forwarded directly from the academic institution.

 ii.
+If the average time differs for internationally trained individuals, state whether it is greater or less than the average for all applicants, and the reasons for the difference.

+N.A.
+The average length of time does not differ for internationally educated/trained applicants ii.
 Describe the criteria that are applied to determine equivalency.